 Any surplus or deficit arising from the revaluation of owner-occupied property is taken to the revaluation reserve.
+A revaluation deficit is only taken to retained earnings when there is no previous revaluation surplus to reverse.

 Taxation

 The Group elected to be treated as a UK REIT with effect from 1 October 2018.
 The UK REIT rules exempt the profits of the Group's UK property rental business from UK corporation and income tax.
 Gains on UK properties are also exempt from tax, provided they are not held for trading.
 The Group is otherwise subject to UK corporation tax.